-Diarrhea is when your child has more than two very loose bowel movements in 1 day.
+Diarrhea is when your child has more than three very loose bowel movements in 1 day.
 For many children, diarrhea is mild and will pass within a few days.
 For others, it may last longer.
-It can make your child feel weak and dried out (dehydrated).
+It can make your child feel weak and dehydrated.
 It can also lead to unhealthy weight loss.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your child when he or she has diarrhea.
+Below are questions you may want to ask a doctor or nurse if your child has diarrhea.

 What to ask your doctor about diarrhea - child; Loose stools - what to ask your doctor - child